Cocurricular activities are an essential part of a child's success in achieving their best

 Girls’ Club is held on Wednesday lunchtimes during Terms 2 and 3.
 All girls from Prep to Year 6 are invited to attend.
 The purpose of Girls’ Club is to encourage cross-age friendship within the school and provide girls with an opportunity to enjoy various craft activities with their friends.

 A Homework Club runs for children in Years 3 – 6 each week.
 The sessions focus on ensuring children complete their homework in a timely fashion, alongside supporting the development of strong organisational and study skills.
 Our Homework Club Coordinator liaises with parents to inform them of their child’s progress, as required.
-Homework Club runs on Tuesday, Wednesday and Thursday from 3.45pm to 4.45pm.
+Homework Club runs on Tuesday and Wednesday from 3.45pm to 5.00pm.

 Mindfulness means maintaining a moment-by-moment awareness of our thoughts, feelings, bodily sensations, and surrounding environment.
 The mindfulness program runs on a Thursday lunchtime providing a quiet, safe and supportive environment for children to relax and to feel happy.
 Children participate in a modern mediation using the "smiling mind" app-based program and enjoy activities such as yoga, boxing, colouring in, origami, gratitude box/challenges, making stress balls, bubbles and many more engaging activities.